matloff/qeML/vignettes/UnbalancedClasses.md

 * p: P(Y = 1) (probability of class 1)
 * r<sub>i</sub>: estimated q<sub>1</sub>(X<sub>i</sub>)

+Note that for a given case, i.e. a given value of the feature vector X, the r<sub>i</sub> will sum to 1, as i ranges across all our classess.

 ## Key issue:  How were the data generated?

 The examples above illustrate two important cases: